 THE ROLE OF THE RESEARCH FOUNDATION

-The Board of Regents of the University System of Georgia has designated the University of Georgia Research Foundation as the sole entity at the University of Georgia responsible for protecting intellectual properties and for the transfer of technology developed through the University of Georgia’s research programs or by University personnel.
-Thus, in addition to assuming responsibility for protecting intellectual properties, the Research Foundation also assumes responsibility for marketing intellectual properties and proprietary information to industry, and for reviewing intellectual property agreements related to industry-sponsored research.
-The ongoing objective of the Research Foundation is to provide services to the research community and through those services to enhance the University’s programs and goals as a research institution.
-If you think you have an invention that may be patentable, contact the University of Georgia Research Foundation at 706-542-5929 or email@example.com.
-After an invention disclosure form is received, an appointment will be set up to discuss and evaluate your innovation.
+The Board of Regents of the University System of Georgia has designated the University of Georgia Research Foundation, through Innovation Gatrway, as the sole entity at the University of Georgia responsible for protecting intellectual properties and for the transfer of technology developed through the University of Georgia’s research programs or by University personnel.
+Thus, in addition to assuming responsibility for protecting intellectual properties, Innovation Gateway also assumes responsibility for marketing intellectual properties and proprietary information to industry, and for reviewing intellectual property agreements related to industry-sponsored research.
+The ongoing objective of Innovation Gateway is to provide services to the research community and through those services to enhance the University’s programs and goals as a research institution.
+If you think you have an invention that may be patentable, contact Innovation Gateway at 706-542-1404 or firstname.lastname@example.org.
+After an invention disclosure submission is received, an appointment will be set up to discuss and evaluate your innovation.

 IDENTIFYING POTENTIALLY PATENTABLE INVENTIONS